IntersectMBO/cardano-node-tests/src_docs/source/test_results/nightly_system_tests.rst

 Nightly System Tests Pipelines
 ==============================

-Cardano node nightly system tests are run on a nightly basis.
-The tests are run on multiple instances of local cluster.
+These Cardano node system tests are run on a nightly basis.
+The tests are run on multiple instances of a local cluster.
 The tests are run on the `master` branch of the `cardano-node` repository.

-There are several pipelines that run the nightly system tests.
+Several pipelines run the nightly system tests.
 In each pipeline, different sets of tests are run.

 Test statuses